Marking the course and refreshing those markings as needed is an ongoing task for which the Committee is responsible.

 The internal boundary may apply for the play of only one hole or to more than one hole.
-The hole or holes for which the internal out of bounds applies, and the status of the stakes during the play of holes for which the boundary does not apply, should be clarified through a Local Rule (see Model Local Rule A-4).
+The hole or holes for which the internal out of bounds applies, and the status of the stakes during the play of holes that the boundary does not apply, should be specified by a Local Rule (see Model Local Rule A-4).

-The Committee should always attempt to position the tee-markers far enough forward so that players can use the entire two club-lengths permitted.
+The Committee should always attempt to position the tee-markers far enough forward so that there is sufficient tee height grass behind the tee-markers to enable players to use the entire two club-length teeing area allowed.

 There are no restrictions on the width of the teeing area, but it is good practice to place the two tee-markers 5 to 7 paces apart.
-Placing them further apart than this makes it more difficult for a player to determine if the ball has been teed within the teeing area and can result in divot holes covering a much larger area on par-3 holes.
+Placing them farther apart makes it more difficult for a player to determine if the ball has been teed within the teeing area and can result in divot holes covering a much larger area on par-3 holes.

-For guidance on where tee-markers may be located in order for scores to be submitted for handicapping purposes, consult the rules or recommendations contained within the Handicap System operating in the local jurisdiction.
+For guidance on where tee-markers may be located in order for acceptable scores to be submitted for handicap purposes, consult the rules or recommendations contained within the World Handicap System publications or other guidance as provided by the handicapping body in the local jurisdiction.

 The Committee may mark other portions of the course as penalty areas.
-Among the reasons the Committee may choose to mark other parts or features of the course are:
+Among the reasons the Committee may choose to mark other parts or features of the course as penalty areas are:

 To provide an alternative to the stroke-and-distance procedure under Rule 18.1 when the likelihood is that a ball that is in the area will almost always be lost, for example, an area of dense vegetation.